albertogg/albertogg.github.com/_drafts/writing-a-dsl-in-ruby.md

 A Domain Specific Language or DSL is a mini language focused in solving particular type of problem.
 That said, it isn't a general purpose language, like for example, Ruby.
-Writing a DSL in Ruby is a good way to improve the code base of an application by making it more readable.
+Writing a DSL can help us improve the code base by making it more readable.